Abigail Ratchford Shows How She Earned Nickname ‘Queen Of Curves’ With Cleavage-Baring Pictures

 Abigail Ratchford is showing that “Queen of Curves” is not just an honorary title.

-The fitness star and Instagram model gave her fans a glimpse of her massive cleavage this week, posting an Instagram photo where she rocked a bright orange outfit that showcased all of her killer curves.
+The fitness star and Instagram model gave her fans a glimpse of her massive cleavage this week by posting an Instagram photo where she rocked a bright orange outfit that showcased all of her killer curves.
 Ratchford, who is known as the “Queen of Curves,” asked fans to pick their favorite between the three photos she posted, but most of her followers seemed to think she rocked it in all of them.

 “All three because you look amazing in every single one,” one fan wrote.